fcardinaux/PasteAnchor/readme.md

 ## Description

-This plugin allows you to get an anchor when you paste an URL to a Markdown or HTML file.
+This [Sublime Text](http://www.sublimetext.com/) plugin allows you to get an anchor when you paste an URL to a Markdown or HTML file.

 For instance, if you paste the link "http://www.sublimetext.com/docs/2/api_reference.html" to a Markdown file, you get this: